|Nach Hause||Roll: botic | chl | delipRao | girlsCamp | ghack | j2bryson | j.ortner | oberh | p3k | ribbonfarm | s.rosner|

 9. These networked conversations are enabling powerful new forms of social organization and knowledge exchange to emerge.
-Computer networked conversations enable resimplified social imagos and the exchange of awkward sexual snippetry to emerge.
+Computer networked conversations so far have rather amplified resimplified social imagos and expanded the exchange of awkward sexual snippetry.

 10. As a result it gets boring to continue this list.

 PS: Don't get us wrong, but sorry, media ecology is a tiny bit more complicated than that.

 PPS: RoR is not the only solution on the planet, girls!

 Great Jewish Songs

 Youre not logged in ...
 Login

 Inzwischen hat Herr Fidler den Fehler erkannt und korrigiert sowie sich inzwischen bei den LeserInnen entschuldigt.
 Nur damit das nicht untergeht.
 Wir haben hier in der....

 There has been evidence

 that the important and successful ideas in MSFT - like licensing the Unix source code in the 70ies and learning from it and licensing QDOS....